cloudflare/cloudflare-docs/products/workers/src/content/platform/cron-triggers/index.md

 ### Examples

-Here are some common time intervals that may be useful for setting up your Cron Trigger.
+Some common time intervals that may be useful for setting up your Cron Trigger:

 <Definitions>